SwannJulien/SwannJulien/README.md

 Welcome on my Github profile !
 I'm glad to show you here some of the projects I worked on and to introduce myself.

-👨‍💻 I'm a junior front-end and back-end developer.
+👨‍💻 I'm a junior Fullstack developper.

-🚀 I'm currently in my second year of a 2 years computer science program in Spain called "FP Grado Superior Desarrollo de Aplicaciones Web"
+🚀 I've just finished an Associate Degree in Computer Science called "FP Grado Superior Desarrollo de Aplicaciones Web"

-💼 I’m looking for a 3 months internship to put my skills into practice as a front-end developer.
+💼 Currently looking for a 3 months internship to put my skills into practice.

 👨‍🎓 Things I learned during my first year of studies:
 1. Object Oriented Programming with Java